0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verifcation/overview.md

 #### Proof Submission

-The wallet sdk needs to call a `submitZKPResponse()` function before it can submit the proof for the requirements set in the Airdrop Participation process.
+The wallet needs to call a `submitZKPResponse()` function before it can submit the proof for the requirements set in the Airdrop Participation process.
 This function forms part of the Zero Knowledge Proof Interface `IZKPVerifier`.

 ```solidity